 Each level of hemp CBD massage contains a a measured amount of product, so we only apply the exact amount that you need.
 Level 1 will cover one area of discomfort, Level 2 will cover up to two ares of discomfort, and Level 3 will cover up to three areas of discomfort.

 For example: One measured amount is enough to cover an average size full back, shoulders, and neck.
 A second measured amount is enough to generously cover two average size arms and hands.
-A third measured amount would be enough to cover two small legs or most of two large legs.
+A third measured amount would be enough to cover one leg.

 Are there times I shouldn’t receive a CBD Massage or take Hemp CBD orally?